About SWAP IT Recommendations

 Making What Children Eat ‘Count’

-When children fill up on too many sometimes foods (foods that are high in saturated fat, sugar or sodium), it makes it hard to fit in all the everyday, nutritious foods they need.
+When children fill up on too many sometimes foods, it makes it hard to fit in all the everyday, nutritious foods they need.

 Whilst brands may be depicted in these images and videos, SWAP IT and Good For Kids has no affiliation and do not endorse any specific food brand.
 We do not warrant that the information we provide will meet individual health, nutritional or medical requirements, or individual school policy.